memgraph/docs/products/memgraph/v0.15.0/reference_guide/other-features.md

  `assert`        | Raises an exception reported to the client if the given argument is not `true`.
  `counter`       | Generates integers that are guaranteed to be unique on the database level, for the given counter name.
  `counterSet`    | Sets the counter with the given name to the given value.
- `indexInfo`     | Returns a list of all the indexes available in the database.
-The list includes indexes that are not yet ready for use (they are concurrently being built by another transaction).
  `timestamp`     | Returns the difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC.
  `id`            | Returns identifier for a given node or edge.
 The identifier is generated during the initialization of node or edge and will be persisted through the durability mechanism.